I've been a movie enthusiast my whole life and been writing movie reviews for over 15 years.

-Mank is shot in black and white, so you know his style hasn’t changed.
-Mank also has a white protagonist (Gary Oldman) and a predominantly white cast.
-With the exception of Morgan Freeman in Se7en, there hasn’t been a minority with a significant part in a Fincher movie.
+One area where Fincher isn't dark is in casting.
+His most recent film, 2020's Mank, has a white protagonist (Gary Oldman) and a predominantly white cast.
+And with the exception of Morgan Freeman in Se7en—way back in 1995—there hasn’t been a minority with a significant part in a Fincher movie.
 I’m not complaining, just noticing.
-Here’s David Fincher’s previous 10 movies ranked.
-Be sure to vote below for your favorite David Fincher movie.

 1) The Social Network (2010)